 - Identify default alarm settings and alarm limits appropriate for each level of care

 - Ensure a process for safe alarm management and response in high-risk clinical areas

 - Implement guidelines for alarm settings used in high-risk areas or high-risk clinical situation

 The recommendations offer hospitals a framework on which to assess their individual circumstances and develop a systematic, coordinated approach to alarms.
 By making alarm safety a priority, lives can be saved.

 Carbemem-Resistant Enterobacteriaceae: A Lethal Germ

-The Centers of Disease Control and Prevention has identified a potentially fatal antibiotic resistant bacterium which has surfaced in over 200 U.S. hospitals and long-term care facilities.
+The Centers for Disease Control and Prevention has identified a potentially fatal antibiotic-resistant bacterium which has surfaced in over 200 U.S. hospitals and long-term care facilities.
 The bacterium named Carbapenem-Resistant Enterobacteriaceae (CRE) has contributed to patient mortality in nearly 50% of individuals which become infected.
-CRE are in a family of more than 70 bacteria called enterobacteriaceae, including Klebsiella pneumoniae and E. coli, which are typically found in the gastro-intestinal tract.
+CRE are in a family of more than 70 bacteria called Enterobacteriaceae, including Klebsiella pneumoniae and E. coli, which are typically found in the gastrointestinal tract.